-> Urban planning isn’t like graphic design, or even architecture.
+Urban planning isn’t like graphic design, or even architecture.
 Unless you’re playing SimCity, you have to learn to compromise.
-Cerdà’s original plan had two big boulevards running diagonal to the rest of the grid, but only one was built.
+Cerdà’s original plan had two big boulevards running diagonal to the rest of the grid, but they only ever built one of them.
 And then there were the concessions to reality.
 For example, there was an existing road connecting the old walled city to the nearby town of Gràcia.
 This didn’t line up with the grid, but Cerda made it work.
 And while developers ignored Cerdà’s proposed height restriction of four stories, the wide boulevards of the Eixample kept the taller buildings from overshadowing the street.

-> Modern American developers love cul-de-sacs and curved roads.
+Modern American developers love cul-de-sacs and curved roads.
 And while there are plenty of urban planners who love geometrical urban grids, they usually lose out to cookie-cutter designs.
 America could learn a lot of Barcelona.
 Given how beautiful the landscape there is, it’s amazing that the Eixample hasn’t been copied by every city in the world.

 What’s your favorite city in terms of urban planning and layout?
 Let me know in the comments.